SAE-RNA: A Sparse Autoencoder Model for Interpreting RNA Language Model Representations: Abstract

 \section{Abstract}

-Deep learning, particularly with the advancement of Large Language Models, has transformed biomolecular modeling, with protein advances (e.g., ESM) inspiring emerging RNA language models such as RiNALMo.
-Yet how and what these RNA Language Models internally encode about messenger RNA (mRNA) or non-coding RNA (ncRNA) families remains unclear.
+Deep learning, particularly with the advancement of Large Language Models, has transformed biomolecular modeling, with protein language models such as ESM inspiring emerging RNA language models such as RiNALMo.
+Recent work has begun applying sparse autoencoders (SAEs) to protein language model representations, exploring representation-level interpretability in biomolecular models.
+Here, we explore whether SAEs can provide interpretable feature decompositions of RNA language model representations, while also examining their limitations in this setting.
 We present SAE-RNA, interpretability model that analyzes RiNALMo representations and maps them to known human-level biological features.
-Our work frames RNA interpretability as concept discovery in pretrained embeddings, without end-to-end retraining, and provides practical tools to probe what RNA LMs may encode about ncRNA families.
-The model can be extended to close comparisons between RNA groups, and supporting hypothesis generation about previously unrecognized relationships.
+Rather than claiming definitive biological concept discovery, our study frames SAE-based analysis as a representation-level probe for characterizing how RNA language models organize biological information internally.
+More broadly, SAE-RNA provides a feature-level framework for comparing RNA groups and identifying sparse representation components associated with RNA family identity or structural context.

-\section{MOTIVATION}
+\section{Motivation}

 The application of large language models (LLMs) to biology has accelerated in recent years.
 For RNA, early efforts focused on task-specific models for secondary structure prediction or function classification.
 For example, early computational approaches focused on family classification using handcrafted or structural features, such as nRC~\citep{fiannaca2017nrc}, which combined structural descriptors with machine learning. ncRDense~\citep{chantsalnyam2021ncrdense} also employed convolutional networks to classify ncRNA families directly from sequence.
 Deep learning application improved upon this with more transferability across problems.
 More recently, general-purpose RNA LMs such as RiNALMo have shown that pretrained embeddings from a single model can capture diverse RNA properties and support multiple downstream tasks, including secondary structure prediction, ncRNA classification, and splice-site prediction.